 Two: you don't have to be a mother to experience the "mother" part of the maiden, mother crone cycles of life.
 We are all mothers to ourselves, to our friends and even sometimes to those we happen to meet in the course of our days.

 Our Culture’s Negative View of Death as the “Grim Reaper”

 When you think about death, do those scary archetypes in our culture come to mind?
 If you ever watched a horror movie, or even if you have paid any attention to popular culture, you would have come across the archetype of death as the “Grim Reaper.”
 There is an older, Celtic, version of this scary character, occurring also in other cultures, a horrifying-looking monster with a black cape and carrying a scythe, and called “Ankou.”
 “Ankou,” the lord of death, ferries people who have died to their life beyond.
-He has sometimes a cart and his eyes are holes filled with fire.
+He sometimes pushes a cart and his eyes are holes filled with fire.
 He is terrifying and yet he serves primarily as a guide and messenger, not someone who is here to punish you for your sins in life.
-A general word for these two representatives of death is psychopomp.
+A general word for someone who guides you into the land of death is a psychopomp.

 What is a psychopomp?